Parents and Guardians

 How can I support my child's math learning at home?

-• Point out examples of using math in everyday life such as using fractions while measuring ingredients for a recipe, estimating the cost of items at a store, or figuring out a top at a restaurant
+• Point out examples of using math in everyday life such as using fractions while measuring ingredients for a recipe, estimating the cost of items at a store.

 Science, Technology, and Engineering